DenisBuserski/Git/README.md

 ![p-9](git-with-intellij/p-9.png)

-We don't have this project on our PC...
+You don't have this project on our PC...

 <kbd> ![p-10](git-with-intellij/p-10.png) </kbd>